 St Edward’s has an outstanding reputation as one of the top cricket playing schools in the country.

-he Cricket Club is open to all years in the School, and can put out thirteen cricket teams for a block fixture.
-With six pitches, six state of the art artificial nets, four indoor nets and a Merlyn spin bowling machine, (and the use of the Nuffield Health Sports Centre for integrated cricket-specific physio and core stability programmes); St Edward’s facilities are exceptional.
+he Cricket Club is open to all years in the School, and can put out up to 18 cricket teams for a block fixture.
+With six pitches, six state of the art artificial nets, four indoor nets and a Merlyn spin bowling machine (and the use of the Nuffield Health Sports Centre for integrated cricket-specific physio and core stability programmes), St Edward’s facilities are exceptional.

 The School has a rich history of cricket, with the first records of results for the 1st XI dating from 1873.
 Kenneth Grahame (The Wind in the Willows) was the cricket reporter for the school magazine during his time here.
 ‘Upper 1’ and the Martyrs Pavilion (designed by John Pawson) make for one of the finest settings for 1st XI cricket in the country.
 We have produced a number of first-class and county academy cricketers – most recently, Ben Charlesworth, a leaver in 2019, has been playing first class cricket for Gloucestershire 1st XI and Alex Horton, Lower Sixth, has signed his first professional contract at Glamorgan CCC.

 We have been named as one of the Top 100 Senior Schools in The 2021 Cricketer Schools Guide.